If you’re looking for something especially tasty to serve, try these simple artichoke recipes!

 Let’s go ahead and start with the one that just about everyone knows – spinach artichoke dip.

-There are plenty of recipes for it, but this one is my favorite.
+There are plenty of delicious recipes for this antipasto, but this one is my favorite.

-The cheese and spinach are delightfully creamy, while the artichoke hearts add a unique flavor and some texture.
+The cheese and spinach are delightfully creamy, while the artichoke heart adds a unique flavor and some texture.

 I also add plenty of crispy, crumbled bacon for extra yumminess.

-I love the way it looks, though.
-It’s so earthy.
+I love the way these Mediterranean roasted artichokes look.
+They’re so earthy.

-The artichokes are tender, and the vinaigrette is a complex mix of garlic-y sweetness.
+The roasted artichokes are tender, and the vinaigrette is a complex mix of garlic-y sweetness.

-Throw in some capers, feta cheese, a chopped shallot, and a few other things, and you’ll have an unbeatable side dish.
+Throw in some capers, feta cheese, a chopped shallot, and a few other things, and you’ll have an unbeatable side dish or a light, healthy dinner.

 You can also make it vegan-friendly simply by leaving out a few of the garnishes.